abdullahahsann/VideoEnhancementForSurviellance/README.md

    For testing the dehazer model independently.
 You can run the evaluation.py file in the Evaluation directory in the Dehazer folder.
 I've made functions to evaluate video, custom video or a set of images.
 Just run the appropriate function and it'll give the result.
    If there's any issue at all or you just wanna ask something do let me know :D.

+ ## Papers that have helped me a lot

+  1. An All-in-One Network for Dehazing and Beyond (https://arxiv.org/abs/1707.06543)
+  2. Generic Model-Agnostic Convolutional Neural Network for Single Image Dehazing (https://arxiv.org/abs/1810.02862)